Thrashing wheat near Cranfills Gap,

 Even though my grandfather, Pete Christenson, had owned a couple

-thrashing machines during the 1920s they eventually became used up
+of thrashing machines during the 1920s they eventually became used

-also joined the cooperative spirit of the times.
-The farmer
+up and he also joined the cooperative spirit of the times.

-on the person's own health and physical strength but the
+person's own health and physical strength but the young were

 urged to join in and do what they could.
 They knew that next

-the women would cook the food.
-The day would start before
+fields and the women would cook the food.
+The day would

 Late afternoon snack under a cedar tree. photo Violet Christenson c1949